rajch/LBCC-book/chapter-2---compiling-arithmetic-expressions.md

 Compiler.exe
 ```

 The "compiler" will wait for input.
-If we type in any _single-digit_ integer number, followed by Enter, our compiler will write an executable file called **Test.exe**, and terminate saying "Done."
+If we type in any integer number, followed by Enter, our compiler will write an executable file called **Test.exe**, and terminate saying "Done."
 At that point, we can run

 ```
 Test.exe